-Fast forward in time, and Tracy prepares to marry George Kittredge; a nouveau-rich man hoping Tracy’s upper class friends will accept him.
+Fast forward in time, and Tracy prepares to marry George Kittredge (John Howard); a nouveau-rich man hoping Tracy’s upper class friends will accept him.
 Meanwhile, Spy magazine seeks to get the inside scoop on the wedding between Tracy and George.
-Magazine publisher, Sidney Kidd, enlists Dexter to introduce reporter Mike Connor (James Stewart) and photographer Liz Imbrie (Ruth Hussey) as friends of Tracy’s brother, Junius.
+Magazine publisher, Sidney Kidd (Henry Daniell), enlists Dexter to introduce reporter Mike Connor (James Stewart) and photographer Liz Imbrie (Ruth Hussey) as friends of Tracy’s brother, Junius.
 Once entrenched in the family gathering, the news duo reports on the inside workings of the wedding.
 Dexter, now sober, seems dedicated to dragging his ex-wife’s family through the tabloids.

 Mike and Liz don’t want to be there either